Brand Names: Taxol®, Abraxane®, Onxol®

 Paclitaxel belongs to a class of drugs known as plant alkaloids.
 These drugs are also known as antimicrotubule agents.
 Microtubules are involved in cell replication.
 By inhibiting their function, paclitaxel helps stop or slow the growth of cancer.

 This medication is given as an injection into a vein (intravenous).
 Usually, paclitaxel is given once every 3 weeks.
 The length of time needed for the injection and the duration of treatment varies depending on several factors, such as the type of cancer being treated, what other medications are involved, how well the drug is working, and how well your body is able to tolerate treatment.
-Your doctor will recommend the exact therapy that is best for you.
+Your doctor will recommend a therapy that is tailored to your needs.

 Paclitaxel side effects